thomasWeise/oa/metaheuristics/common/README.md

 As said, I will not go into detail much how this functionality is implemented.
 You can read this in the documentation of our library, if you want.
 The important point is:
-With the structural components discussed in [@sec:structure] and the blueprint of the most trivial abstract class for implementing an optimization algorithm given in [@lst:Algorithm], we can now finally move forward and begin implementing actual algorithms.
+With the structural components discussed in [@sec:structure] and the blueprint of the most trivial class for implementing an optimization algorithm given in [@lst:Algorithm], we can now finally move forward and begin implementing actual algorithms.